 The UW Libraries Undergraduate Researcher Tutorial is a self-paced online tutorial that introduces undergraduate students to research skills and UW Libraries resources and services.
-The tutorial content was created based on needs identified by student researchers, faculty research mentors, and the Undergraduate Research Program.
+The tutorial content was created based on needs identified by student researchers, faculty research mentors, and the Office of Undergraduate Research.

 Read Strategically

-Efficiently read scholarly texts for comprehension and meaning and improve confidence in reading scholarly texts
+Efficiently read scholarly texts for comprehension and meaning and improve confidence in reading academic writing

 Better Evaluate Information